-If your sponsor does not provide you Iqama within three months of your arrival to Saudi Arabia, you can search for another job and transfer your sponsorship without the permission of the employer.
+If your sponsor does not provide you Iqama within three months of your arrival to Saudi Arabia, you can change your job without the permission of the employer.

-According to Saudi labor law, the probation period cannot exceed 3 months.
-If your employer asks you to extend the probation period, you should not allow it as it is against the law.
-We have further explained the “Rules related to Probation Period under Saudi Labor Law”, Can I request Transfer of Sponsorship within Probation Period?, Can I request Final Exit within 3 months?
+According to Saudi labor law, the probation period cannot exceed 6 months.
+If your employer asks you to extend the probation period beyond 6 months, you should not allow it as it is against the law.

 Right to have a Contract

-It is your right to ask for a proper contract after the expiry of the probation period.
+It is your right to ask for a proper employment contract after joining the employer.
 If the contract is in Arabic, you can ask for a contract either written in English or in both languages.